CogSci Degree Requirements

 - Lower division requirements that should be taken as early as possible but which can be taken after declaration

 - Six upper division distribution requirements.
-One course must be taken from each category
+One course must be taken from each category.
+These six courses must be taken on campus, and must be selected from the listed options.

 - At least 3 upper division electives chosen from our on the comprehensive CogSci course list or approved via the CogSci elective petition form.